appsmithorg/appsmith-docs/website/docs/getting-started/setup/README.md

 ## Self-hosted

 You can choose to deploy Appsmith on your own infrastructure.
 It's often useful when you want to plug it into existing infrastructure without the need to maintain a different setup.
-It enables you to take advantage of what your infrastructure has to offer and extend it to Appsmith.&#x20;
+It enables you to take advantage of what your infrastructure has to offer and extend it to Appsmith.

 :::caution
 Appsmith collects [usage data](../../product/telemetry.md) to serve you better.
 You can choose to [opt out](../../product/telemetry.md#disable-telemetry) at any time.